nsqa99/big-data-fundamentals/docs/spark.md

 ## Spark APIs
 Two fundamental sets of APIs:
 * Low-level "unstructed" APIs.
 * Higher-level structured APIs.

 ## Spark core
+* DataFrames and Datasets are (distributed) table-like collections with well-defined rows and columns

 ### DataFrames
 * The most common Structured API.
 * Represents a table of data with rows and columns.
 * Spark DataFrame can be partitioned and span thousands of computers, since the data is either too large to fit on one machine or it takes too long to perform the computation on one machine.
-* A DataFrame consists of a series of records (like rows in a table), that are of type Row, and a number of columns (like columns in a spreadsheet) that represent a computation expression that can be performed on each individual record in the Dataset.
+* A DataFrame consists of a series of records (like rows in a table) of type `Row`, and a number of columns that represent a computation expression that can be performed on each individual record in the Dataset.
+* `Row`: Spark’s internal representation of its optimized in-memory format for computation, makes for highly specialized and efficient computation over JVM types.

 ### Dataset
-* A distributed collection of data.
-* DataFrame is actually Dataset of type Row.
+* The foundational type of the structured APIs
 * Using Dataset will slow down operation due to the conversion from type Row to the case class type.
 * When to use Dataset:
   * When the operation(s) you would like to perform cannot be expressed using DataFrame manipulations
   * When you want or need type-safety, and you’re willing to accept the cost of performance to achieve it
+* DataFrame is actually Dataset of type `Row`

 ### Transformations
 * Core data structures in Spark are **immutable**.